install.packages("here")

 In the course of an analysis, it is often necessary to convert a long-ish dataset to a wider one, and vice versa.
 This process is known as pivoting.
 To illustrate pivoting, we’ll make use of a more realistic – and more complicated – dataset derived from a longitudinal project on the development of reading and writing skills in Portuguese–French and Portuguese–German bilingual children (Desgrippes et al. 2017, Pestana et al. 2017).

-We read in the dataset helascot_skills.csv as skills:
+We read in the dataset helascot_skills.csv

-skills <- read_csv(here("data", "helascot_skills.csv"))
+<- read_csv(here("data", "helascot_skills.csv")) skills

 Rows: 1904 Columns: 6